 Time to complete: 12-14 hours.
 That’s about 20-30 minutes of prep and the rest of the time, you’re just waiting for the infusion to finish.
 You’ll need:

 - Five flasks to pour it in.
-(You can buy these from Amazon – they hold 8.5 ounces, which is a nice amount.)
+You can buy these gorgeous 8 ounce Bormioli Rocco flasks I use from Amazon.

-- Optional: a funnel to assist with pouring the vodka into the narrow necks on the flasks.
+- Funnel to help you pouring the vodka into the narrow necks on the flasks.

-- Optional: something like a plastic sheet or newspaper over your counter, because little bits of Jolly Rancher fall out of the wrappers and stick to everything.
+- Optional: a plastic sheet or newspaper to cover your counter, because little bits of Jolly Rancher fall out of the wrappers and stick to everything.